-Dry Eye Syndrome is a common eye condition that occurs from tear insufficiency or abnormality in the make up the tear film.
+Dry Eye Syndrome is a common eye condition that occurs from tear insufficiency or abnormality in the make-up of the tear film.
 While the tears are mostly made up of water, it is the mucinous and oily layers that provide stability to the tear film in between blinks.
 When there is an imbalance in this make-up, dry eyes may result.
 Symptoms of dry eyes include gritty, scratchy, irritated or burning eyes, a foreign body sensation, blurred vision and excess watering.
 Treatment options range from various over-the-counter artificial tears to prescription medications such as Restasis®, to various, procedures, such as the implantation of punctal plugs, intended to maintain the stability of the tear film.
 The doctors of Fifth Avenue Eye Associates have established a systematic approach to addressing the signs and symptoms of Dry Eye Syndrome and follow patients closely to ensure successful management of their symptoms.

 What causes Dry Eye Syndrome?

 Dry eyes occur when the surface of the eye does not receive enough lubrication.
 This usually occurs as a result of either inadequate tear production or an imbalance in the make-up of tears.
 Age, eye or medical conditions and side effects to medications are common causes of diminished tear production.
 Also, environmental factors such as windy or dry climates may cause excessive evaporation of tears.